arghyasls/ibm_travelbot_conversation/README.md

 # ibm_travelbot_conversation
-An Android Studio Apllication for a travelling app cahtbot using watson API(coonecttobuild) project
+An Android Studio Apllication for a travelling app chatbot using watson API(coonecttobuild) project